-Study published in E Clinical Medicine shows drug has no benefit, and researcher reflects on year of hydroxychloroquine madness.
+Study published in E Clinical Medicine shows the drug has no benefit, and the researcher reflects on a year of hydroxychloroquine madness.

 A year ago, infectious disease doctor Christine Johnston was leading a study on the use of hydroxychloroquine for the treatment of people with COVID-19.

 The trial launched at the end of March, when the disease was putting the world on pause and killing thousands.

 Hydroxychloroquine showed promise in studies done in test tubes rather than in animals or humans.
 If the drug worked, it would be cheap, safe, and available.
 As the trial got going in April, however, hydroxychloroquine was being touted as a treatment without any rigorous evidence.